-- 107.To provide context of how concentrated crime in Bedford Borough is within the town itself and the town centre, the following map was generated. - 108.
-The town centre is shown inside the blue boundary.
-The red areas are those of the highest crime, followed by yellow and then green and no crime over in the white areas.
+- 7.2.1.1 To provide context of how concentrated crime in Bedford Borough is within the town itself and the town centre, the following map was generated. - 7.2.1.2 The town centre is shown inside the blue boundary.
+For the purposes of this research, the Street Drinking PSPO boundary is used as a proxy for the town centre.
+The red areas are those of the highest crime, followed by yellow and then green and no crime in the white areas.

-Figure 4 ALL RECORDED CRIME overlaid with location and type of premises April 2019 to March 20213
+Figure 4: ALL RECORDED CRIME overlaid with location and type of premises April 2019 to March 2021 3

-- 109. It is important to note intensity of all recorded crime incidents is not the same across the in the red hotspot.
+- 7.2.1.3 It is important to note intensity of all recorded crime incidents is not the same across the red hotspot.
 There are in fact major variations within this red area, which subsequent maps show.
-However, the three colours are used to show how low, in relative terms, crime is across most of the borough. - 110.Most crime therefore takes place in the town centre and to a lesser extent the town itself which spatially is shaped alone a southwest (e.g., Wooton) to northeast (e.g., Mowsbury) axis.
-There are a few small yellow areas of raised crime in the rural parts of the borough. - 111.
-The following maps show all crime, and then the varying constituent crimes, at a much more detailed level.
-Whereas in the previous map, all the area shown below was red, the scale for the following maps has been adjusted so that, relative to the borough, green becomes moderate incidents, yellow is now high incidents and red the highest concentrations of incidents.
+However, the three colours are used to show how low, in relative terms, crime is across most of the borough. - 7.2.1.4 Most crime therefore takes place in the town centre and to a lesser extent the town itself which spatially is shaped alone a southwest (e.g., Wootton) to northeast (e.g., Mowsbury) axis.
+There are a few small yellow areas of raised crime in the rural parts of the borough. - 7.2.1.5 The following maps show all crime, and then the varying constituent crimes, at a much more detailed level.
+Whereas in the previous map, all the area shown below was red, the scale for the following maps has been adjusted so that, relative to the borough, green becomes moderate incidents, yellow is now high incidents and red the highest concentrations of incidents. - 3.
+Note.

-&lt;sup>3 Note.
 In all mapping there are several licence markers which sit on top of others given there maybe multiple licences within the same building or adjacent buildings.